-We know when we're being lazy thinkers: New study shows that human thinkers are conscious cognitive misersFebruary 19th, 2013 in Psychology & Psychiatry /
+We know when we're being lazy thinkers: New study shows that human thinkers are conscious cognitive misersFebruary 19, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Are we intellectually lazy?
 Yes we are, but we do know when we take the easy way out, according to a new study by Wim De Neys and colleagues, from the CNRS in France.
 Contrary to what psychologists believe, we are aware that we occasionally answer easier questions rather than the more complex ones we were asked, and we are also less confident about our answers when we do.
 The work is published online in Springer's journal Psychonomic Bulletin & Review.

 Research to date on human thinking suggests that our judgment is often biased because we are intellectually lazy, or so-called cognitive misers.
 We intuitively substitute hard questions for easier ones.
 What is less clear is whether or not we realize that we are doing this and notice our mistake.

 Using an adaptation of the standard 'bat-and-ball' problem, the researchers explored this phenomenon.
 The typical 'bat-and-ball' problem is as follows: a bat and ball together cost $1.10.
 The bat costs $1 more than the ball.
 How much does the ball cost?
 The intuitive answer that immediately springs to mind is 10 cents.
 However, the correct response is 5 cents.